16 Most Common Stainless Steel Grades [Explained]

 Duplex stainless steels combine the features of ferritic and austenitic alloys.
 More specifically, they have a two-phase microstructure containing grains of ferritic and austenitic stainless steel.

-This type of steel has a selection of advantages.
+This type of steel offers several advantages.
 It is often selected over conventional austenitic or ferritic stainless steels due to its enhanced yield strength.
-Furthermore, thinner sections of duplex steels can be manufactured, which provides substantial weight savings.
+Furthermore, thinner sections of duplex steel can be manufactured, providing substantial weight savings.
 This makes duplex alloys a preferred choice for pressure vessels and structural applications.

 3. LDX2101